-The following safety tips are offered by the engineering department of Badger Ladder Inc. as guidelines in avoiding job-site situations that could prove dangerous to scaffold workmen.
+The following scaffolding safety tips are offered by the engineering department of Badger Ladder Inc. as guidelines in avoiding job-site situations that could prove dangerous to scaffold workmen.
+To ensure the safety of you and everyone on the job-site, please make sure to start with training.
+All workers on the job should follow the proper instructions (as described below) to erect, move, dismantle, and properly maintain scaffolding.

 OSHA, state and local safety codes should be consulted; and approval obtained from Building Safety and Industrial Commission on scaffold tips.